cisagov/Malcolm/README.md

 ### <a name="Alerting"></a>Alerting

 See [Alerting](https://opensearch.org/docs/latest/monitoring-plugins/alerting/index/) in the OpenSearch documentation.

+A fresh installation of Malcolm configures an example [custom webhook destination](https://opensearch.org/docs/latest/monitoring-plugins/alerting/monitors/#create-destinations) named **Malcolm API Loopback Webhook** that directs the triggered alerts back into the [Malcolm API](#API) to be reindexed as a session record with `event.dataset` set to `alerting`.
+The corresponding monitor **Malcolm API Loopback Monitor** is disabled by default, as you'll likely want to configure the trigger conditions to suit your needs.
+These examples are provided to illustrate how triggers and monitors can interact with a custom webhook to process alerts.

+#### <a name="AlertingEmail"></a>Email Sender Accounts

 When using an email account to send alerts, you must [authenticate each sender account](https://opensearch.org/docs/latest/monitoring-plugins/alerting/monitors/#authenticate-sender-account) before you can send an email.
 The [`auth_setup`](#AuthSetup) script can be used to securely store the email account credentials: